selkies-project/selkies-gstreamer/docs/start.md

 Set `DISPLAY` to an unoccupied display server ID (such as `:99`) if you want Selkies-GStreamer to start its own virtual X11 display server (defaults to `:0`), and keep environment variables `PULSE_RUNTIME_PATH` and `PULSE_SERVER` empty if you want Selkies-GStreamer to start a portable PulseAudio audio server.

+**The environment variables that are set here should also be set with the host application or desktop environment, else you will likely not have audio or be shown an error.**

 ```bash
 export DISPLAY="${DISPLAY:-:0}"
 export PIPEWIRE_LATENCY="32/48000"